Using Deshaker Image Stabilization for Bicycle Video

 Rolling Shutter

 Many cameras have a "rolling shutter", which scans the image from top to bottom, rather than capturing it all at once.
 The image will then appear stretched vertically if the camera is panning upwards quickly, squished if the camera is panning downward and skewed if it is panning sideways..
-If Deshaker knows the amount of rolling shutter for your camera, it can compensate for this.
-It cannot, however, compensate for very rapid shake which occurs during the scan of each video frame.
-If this shake is vertical, objects at different heights in the image may become compressed and expanded -- the dreaded "Jell-o" effect.
-Very rapid horizontal shake can make vertical lines appear wavy.
+If Deshaker knows the amount of rolling shutter for your camera, it can compensate for this, though it cannot compensate for very rapid shake which occurs during the scan of each video frame.

 The Deshaker Web site lists rolling-shutter values for a number of cameras.
 I have contributed measurements for my cameras: